-Enabling and receiving notifications on your Fitbit tracker isn't as straightforward as on other devices.
-Initially it can feel like they're not working at all once you think everything has been all set up.
+Enabling and receiving notifications on your Fitbit isn't as straightforward as on other devices.
+Initially, it can feel like they're not working at all once you think everything has been all set up.

 Thankfully, we have plenty of troubleshooting tips to help remedy some issues with Fitbit notifications - your tracker should, most of the time, be able to mirror the notifications from your connected iPhone or Android smartphone.